EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 When creating a protected CoAP message, an endpoint in the group computes the COSE object as defined in Section 5 of {{I-D.ietf-core-object-security}}, with the following modifications.

-1. The value of the "Partial IV" parameter in the "unprotected" field is set to the Sequence Number and SHALL always be present in both multicast requests and unicast responses.
+1. The value of the "Partial IV" parameter in the "unprotected" field is set to the Sequence Number used to protect the message, and SHALL always be present in both multicast requests and unicast responses.
 Specifically, a multicaster endpoint sets the value of "Partial IV" to the Sequence Number from its own Sender Context, upon sending a multicast request message.
 Furthermore, unlike described in Section 5 of {{I-D.ietf-core-object-security}}, a listener endpoint explicitly sets the value of "Partial IV" to the Sequence Number from its own Sender Context, upon sending a unicast response message.

 2. The value of the "kid" parameter in the "unprotected" field is set to the Sender ID of the endpoint and SHALL always be present in both multicast requests and unicast responses.